 |BA (Hons)||Oct 2020||36 months||To be confirmed||To be confirmed||Not applicable|

 |BA (Hons)||Oct 2020||48 months||To be confirmed||To be confirmed||To be confirmed|

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

 There are associated costs with this course:

 - Safety equipment and/or uniform: £60 approximately - Uniform including specialist footwear

-- UK-based activity: £150 approximately - Dance trips (students should aim to see some live dance throughout the course of their programme)
+- UK-based activity: £150 approximately - Dance trips (you should aim to see some live dance throughout the duration of your course)

 Grand total: £210 approximately.

 These additional costs are accurate as of September 2018 and apply to the 2019 year of entry.
 Costs for 2020 entry will be published in September 2019.